Get insider access

 Conclusion

-Apple are known for their commitment to simplicity—things should "just work" without complex features or unnecessary user intervention.
-They don't have many models in their lineup yet, but the headphones they've released fit the company's vision and perform well overall.
+Apple is known for its commitment to simplicity—things should "just work" without complex features or unnecessary user intervention.
+They don't have many models in their lineup, but the headphones they've released fit the company's vision and perform well overall.
 Their headphones have sleek, minimalist designs and tend to sound pretty decent.
 They can also be pricey, especially the more feature-packed models, but their wired earphones are cheap.

 Test Results